georgheinze/flicflac/README.md

 ## PoissonRegression/FLACPOISSON.SAS

 With this macro, the Firth and FLIC/FLAC methods can be used with Poisson and Negative Binomial regression.
 The macro builds on iterated calls of PROC GENMOD.
 Multiple, equally-structured data sets can be processed with very efficient use of BY-processing.
+The macro implements the method proposed in Joshi et al (2021).

 ## Acknowledgment